 Up until a few weeks ago, I had no idea how cool rail trails were.
-I also didn’t know how popular they’ve become.
+I also didn’t know how popular they’d become.

 We have been walking in the general vicinity of the house we live in for about three years.
 It’s a great place to walk and we have really awesome trails right in the back yard.
 After three years though, I’ll tell you, it gets a little…err…umm…old.
 Good thing we live in an area that’s host to avid walkers and bikers.
 I think the outdoor enthusiast population around here is above average.